 Badass Boast: Since fighter analysis ends with an scene of the character, you sometimes get these.
 The most notable is the "Son Goku vs. Superman" fight, which ends with Goku's Super Saiyan transformation speech against Freeza and Superman's "World of Cardboard" Speech.

 A nice one by Metal Sonic after Roboenza infects him.

 Metal Sonic: Kneel before your master.

-Badass Pacifist, Martial Pacifist and Technical Pacifist: All three are averted.
-Many warriors who normally avoid killing their enemies can only win this fight by showing no mercy, and in Death Battle the character will not be depicted as holding back in order to make the fight fair.
+Badass Pacifist, Martial Pacifist and Technical Pacifist: All three are subverted.
+Many warriors who normally avoid killing their enemies can only win their fight by showing no mercy, and in Death Battle the character will not be depicted as holding back in order to make the fight fair.

 Harry Potter is allowed to use the Killing Curse as someone with his high skill level with spells could in-theory use the spell.